vibsaa/vibsaa/README.md

-- 👋 Hi, I’m @vibsaa (Vibhanshu Sharma) an M.Tech Graduate in Embedded Systems & VLSI Design.
+- 👋 Hi, I’m @vibsaa (Vibhanshu Sharma) an electronics engineer working at AMD India with an M.Tech degree in Embedded Systems & VLSI Design.
 - 👀 I’m in love with Digital System Design and Verification *Sometimes I cheat on it with Analog electronics*
 - 🌱 I’m currently learning System Verilog & UVM
 - 💞️ I’m looking to collaborate on my repository /OpenSourceVerilog.
-I have an aim to add as many codes (all levels) to it as possible.
+I am aiming to add as many codes (all levels) to it as possible.
 - 📫 How to reach me?
 You could just write me at my E-Mail: vibhanshusharma04@gmail.com.
 More details @ vibhanshusharma.me

 <!---